⇛ Slides & animations from Starship 2024 update presentation by Elon Musk

 Early design iteration of Starship from 2016 to 2019:

-SpaceX hopes to perform first flight around the Moon in 2024 and land first humans on Mars in 2029.
-We estimate the two milestones will happen several years later – in 2027 and 2031 respectively because developing a human-rated spacecraft is a lot harder task than building "just" a cargo rocket, as the example of Crew Dragon teaches us.
+SpaceX is tasked to get Artemis III crew on the surface of the Moon in 2026 and hopes to land first humans on Mars in 2029.
+We estimate the two milestones will happen several years later – in 2028 and 2031 respectively because developing a human-rated spacecraft is a lot harder task than building "just" a cargo rocket, as the example of Crew Dragon teaches us.

 Lunar Starship (Human Landing System)